 Growing Greener Grants - The Growing Greener initiative has created an opportunity for PENNVEST to participate in innovative ways to promote sound land use, while simultaneously improving the Commonwealth's water resources.
 Under this initiative, PENNVEST has grant funds available for drinking water, wastewater and storm water infrastructure projects.
 These are the same types of projects that PENNVEST has always funded.
 PENNVEST uses these grant funds in its normal funding process, making these infrastructure projects more affordable for the users who ultimately must pay for them.
 The PA Department of Environmental Protection reviews applicants for their Growing Greener grant funding and referring to PENNVEST some of those that they are not able to accommodate at the time of review.
 These will likely be applicants for drinking water, wastewater and storm water infrastructure projects such as those traditionally funded by PENNVEST.
 As soon as those referrals come to PENNVEST we will contact the applicants to work them into our funding process.

 NonPoint Source Projects - Agricultural Best Management Practices (BMPs) Ag BMP projects that demonstrate cost-effective nutrients reduction benefits are eligible for funding to a municipal sponsor, a conservation district or directly to the landowner.
 Funding could be in the form of a loan, grant or a loan/grant combination depending on the funding capability of the benefactor.
 Eligible practice consist of manure storage facilities, lagoons, riparian buffers, barnyard runoff reduction and various other practices.
-By funding Ag BMPs, PENNVEST can assist in the reduction of nutrients into receiving streams the sale and reuse of industrial and commercial properties in the Commonwealth.
+By funding Ag BMPs, PENNVEST can assist in the reduction of nutrients into receiving streams.

+Brownfield Remediation and Redevelopment - By reducing or eliminating water quality threats to the health and welfare of Pennsylvania's citizenry and to the environment, PENNVEST anticipates that the Brownfield's remediation low-interest loan program will help facilitate the sale and reuse of industrial and commercial properties in the Commonwealth.
 This is an important benefit to all Pennsylvania residents.
 As the potential environmental liabilities of reusing or further developing existing commercial properties diminish, economic benefits are expected for both the buyer and seller.
 PENNVEST is optimistic that its Brownfield remediation funding initiative will provide the following benefits: improve local surface and groundwater quality; encourage reuse of property in urban areas rather than suburban sprawl into surrounding rural areas; help revitalize the economies of local communities; create employment opportunities in areas of low income and/or high unemployment; increase local tax bases; facilitate the use or reuse of existing infrastructure and facilities located in the proximity of the sites; and facilitate the creation, preservation, or addition to parks, greenways, open spaces and other recreational properties.